w0006887/modules/0293/mdModule.md

 Here is some observations.
 The length of diagonal lines increase by 1 as we draw more lines to the upper right direction.
-The base of each diagonal line is always in the form of $x,0$ where $x$ denotes the $x$th diagonal line from the left margin, $x$ is zero indexed.
+The base of each diagonal line is always in the form of $x,0$ where $x$ denotes the $x$th diagonal line from the left margin, $x$ is zero-indexed.

 This gives us some clues to make a closed form of the function $g$.
 First of all, we can figure out that: